 UPDATE! - March 2014.
 HAH!
 See this link.

 to portal for traditions &

-[The entry entitled Of Skirts, Figs and Sheela-na-gigs may be regarded as part II of this entry
+The entry Of Skirts, Figs and Sheela-na-gigs is part II of the above entry.